visnuravichandran/claude-code-workshop/docs/WORKSHOP.md

 ## Stretch goals

-- **MCP:** connect an external service (e.g. a real Postgres) via an [MCP server](https://code.claude.com/docs/en/mcp) and migrate the store off in-memory.
-Pair it with a skill documenting the schema.
+- **Finish the MCP migration:** actually swap the in-memory store for the database you connected in Stage 7, and add a skill documenting its schema and common queries (MCP + Skill working together).
 - **Agent teams:** have parallel reviewers (security, tests, style) work the same diff — see [agent teams](https://code.claude.com/docs/en/agent-teams).
 - **More hooks:** a `SessionStart` hook that prints the current test status; a